elkarbackup/elkarbackup-docs/docs/getting-started.md

 password: root
 ```

-Obviously, you should change the password immediately!
+Obviously, you should change the password immediately!!